enemyatgates/enemyatgates/README.md

 ## 🌟 Projects

-Here are some of my favorite projects:
+Here are some of my favorite projects: (Update Pending)

 - [Project 1](https://github.com/enemyatgates/project1) - A brief description of Project 1.
 - [Project 2](https://github.com/enemyatgates/project2) - A brief description of Project 2.